Frequently Asked Questions

 When upgrading from SpamAssassin 3.0.0 to 3.0.1 or later, please change rules using urirhsbl, urirhssub or uridnsbl, from rule type header to rule type body.
 For example:

-describe URIBL_JP_SURBL Contains a URL listed in the JP SURBL list
+describe URIBL_ABUSE_SURBL Contains a URL listed in the ABUSE SURBL list

 Where body above was previously header.
 Here is the changelog reference: